Patow-S/Patow-S/README.md

 - Specializing in Cybersecurity & Pentesting
 - Have experience with Ethical Hacking and Network Security
-- Currently obsessed with: [HTB/TryHackMe, Malware Analysis, etc.]
+- Currently obsessed with: HTB/TryHackMe, Malware Analysis, etc

 </p>